PedroAGodoy/TUM-Carbon-Removal/README.md

 # TUM-Carbon-Removal
-Repository for saving Code files used for Microcontrollers until now and collaborate on new ones
+Repository for saving Code files used for Microcontrollers and Sensors until now and collaborate on new ones